Kalianey/zodiacpress/readme.txt

 **If your website uses Windows hosting**

-If your website is running on a Windows operating system (i.e. using Windows hosting), then you’ll need to use the [ZodiacPress Windows Server](https://cosmicplugins.com/downloads/zodiacpress-windows-server/) plugin to make the Ephemeris work on your server.
+If your website is running on a Windows operating system (i.e. using Windows hosting), then you'll need to use the [ZodiacPress Windows Server](https://cosmicplugins.com/downloads/zodiacpress-windows-server/) plugin to make the Ephemeris work on your server.
 This is because the ephemeris included in ZodiacPress will not run on Windows, by default.
 Just install and activate the “ZodiacPress Windows Server” plugin, and it will automatically solve this problem.

 == Frequently Asked Questions ==